FARMER RESILIENCE & WELLBEING SERIES

 Agriculture is the major industry and employer for the region, supporting hundreds of agribusinesses and generational farming families and is the highest valued horticultural producing region for the State, valued at over $237 million each year.

 The industry is incredibly versatile and resilient, having faced many challenges over the generations.
-The ongoing wellbeing, sustainability, and resilience of the region’s farmers is a priority for the Southern Forests Food Council (SFFC), particularly given the culmination of recent challenges and impacts the industry are currently facing, including extreme weather events, dry season, policy and legislation, biosecurity incursions, rising input costs, and loss of markets.
+The ongoing wellbeing, sustainability, and resilience of the region’s farmers is a priority for the Southern Forests Food Council (SFFC), particularly given the culmination of challenges and impacts the industry is facing, including extreme weather events, dry season, policy and legislation, biosecurity incursions, rising input costs, and loss of markets.

 Southern Forests Produce